hibbitts-design/grav-skeleton-course-hub-site/user/themes/bootstrap4-open-matter/_demo/presentation-hub/sidebar/default.md

 title: Sidebar
 routable: false
 visible: false
-cache_enable: false
 ---

-### Getting Started
+### 🚀Getting Started

 #### Want to create a new Presentation?

 1. Go to the Admin [**Pages**](/admin/pages) page
 2. Tap the **New Presentation** button
-3. Name your new Page
+3. Name your new Page and tap **Continue**
-4. Edit the default page Markdown
-5. Tap **Save**` and then view your page
+5. Tap **Save** and then view your page

+To help get you going, the Markdown for a two-slide presentation is included in the new page.

 !!!
-In addition to standard Markdown, [Deckset Syntax](https://docs.deckset.com/English.lproj/) commands are available with the pre-installed [Deckset Presentation Plug](https://github.com/OleVik/grav-plugin-presentation-deckset).
+In addition to [Grav Markdown](https://learn.getgrav.org/16/content/markdown) and standard [Presentation Plugin usage](https://github.com/OleVik/grav-plugin-presentation#usage), [Deckset Syntax](https://docs.deckset.com/English.lproj/) commands are available with the pre-installed [Deckset Presentation Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset).

 #### Want to create a new list of Presentations?

 1. Go to the Admin [**Pages**](/admin/pages) page
 2. Tap the **New Presentation List** button
-3. Name your new list of Presentations
+3. Name your new list of Presentations and tap **Continue**
 4. Tap **Save** and then view your page

 To create a Presentation slide deck on your new list of Presentations page choose the name of that page as the **Parent Page** once you tap the **New Presentation** button.